Mohamed5550/Clean-Code-Book-Notes/Notes/Chapter 2.md

 ## Make Meaningful Distinctions

-- when you name two things with a deffernt prefix or suffix, the addition should mean a different thing
+- when you name two things with a different prefix or suffix, the addition should mean a different thing
   - `customer` is indistinguishable from `theCustomer`
-- Don't Ad unnecessty suffixed
+- Don't Add unnecessary suffixes
   - `nameString` is not better than name.
 The different is for what? distinguishing it from floats?
 So it will break another rule of disinformation
   - `table` shouldn't appear in tables, `variable` shouldn't appear in variables and so...